Buncombe County Democratic Party

 There’s a lot more these officers do, but these are just some of the basic responsibilities.
 If you don’t know what precinct you’re in, click here to open the North Carolina Board of Elections Voter Search tool to find your precinct assignment.
 Once you locate yourself, look for your precinct number on the right hand side of the screen – see the example below.

 At the annual organizing meeting, each precinct will send a number of delegates to the annual Buncombe County Convention.
-Being selected as a delegate is usually straightforward – each precinct has a decent number, usually more than the number of people who attend the precinct meeting.
-Showing up to your precinct meeting and being a delegate will give you the ability to vote at the county convention.
+Being selected as a delegate is straightforward – each precinct has a good amount of delegates, usually more than the number of people who attend the precinct meeting.
+Attending your precinct meeting and being a delegate will give you the ability to vote at the county convention.
 In odd-numbered years, the county convention is responsible for electing a new set of county party officers who will manage county-wide party business for the next two years.
 The convention will also elect state executive committee members to represent our county at state meetings.

-Resolutions passed by each precinct will also be discussed at the convention.
-Any resolution passed by the convention will be sent to the district and eventually to the state level – then hopefully into the state party platform!
+Resolutions passed by each precinct will also be discussed at the annual county convention.
+Resolutions passed by the convention will be sent to the district and eventually to the state level – then hopefully into the state party platform.

 Annual Precinct Meetings